Universal-Basic-Compute/serenissima/backend/docs/ais.md

 The AI system is implemented as a series of Python scripts that run on scheduled intervals.
 Each script:

 1. Connects to the Airtable database
-2. Identifies AI users and relevant economic opportunities
+2. Identifies AI citizens and relevant economic opportunities
 3. Makes decisions based on programmed economic behaviors
 4. Updates the database with new transactions, bids, or other changes
 5. Creates notifications to inform administrators and affected players